louis-va/popcorn-palace/README.md

 ```

 #### Deployment
-To deploy the site in production, in `/client/.env.production`, set `VITE_API_URL` as your database URL.
+To deploy the site in production, in `/client/.env.production`, set `VITE_API_URL` as your server URL and `VITE_URL` as your client URL.
 Additionally, configure the `allowedOrigins` in `/server/index.ts` to allow your client's URL to connect to the server.

 ### 🌐 Ports
 **Client**: http://localhost:3000 <br>